October 28, 2009

 Cough #1: Breathing vs. Sleeping

-flood4 Our government, which is to say taxpayers, offers insurance that commercial insurers would never come near.
+Our government, which is to say taxpayers, offers insurance that commercial insurers would never come near.
 It’s flood insurance, for people who live on one of America’s great flood plains.
 According to the website, “30% of all flood insurance claims come from areas with minimal flood risk.”
-I’m flood3good at math…so 70% of the claims come from areas with major flood risk.
+I’m good at math…so 70% of the claims come from areas with major flood risk.
 You know the 3 most important things in real estate: location, location, location.
 So we may not be able to predict the timing of a crisis, but we know for sure that one will come.

 A working mother called.
 She said that her son, 10, has been coughing for a week, and it’s been getting worse.
 He’s been missing school, and that’s just not working for her job or for his dad’s.
 Would I prescribe some cough medicine for him, since none of the stuff they bought at the pharmacy seems to be helping.